Ximena Arias

 Previously, Charmaine was a deputy public defender in San Francisco who worked closely with many members of San Francisco’s immigrant community.
 During her tenure as a public defender, she learned that meeting the needs of children and families was an important factor in helping San Francisco thrive.
 That experience led her to join Good Samaritan Family Resource Center’s Board of Directors in 2013.

 Charmaine lives in the Potrero Hill neighborhood of San Francisco with her husband.
-When they’re not here, they prefer to be traveling in Central and South America.
+When they’re not here, they prefer to be traveling in Central and South America

 BIO